 • The distance between the Sun and the Earth will be at a maximum (152 million kilometres) in the month of July (around 4th July).
 This is called Aphelion

-♦ What do you meant by the apparent movement of the Sun?
+♦ What is the apparent movement of the Sun?

 Since the tilt of the earth’s axis is maintained at an angle of 23½ degree throughout the revolution, the Sun’s apparent position moves northward and southward between the Tropic of Cancer and the Tropic of Capricorn.
 This apparent shift in the Sun’s position is called the apparent movement of the Sun.